dysmalpy/dysmalpy/docs/installation.rst

 `PATH/TO/PARENT/DIRECTORY/dysmalpy` to `$PYTHONPATH` as defined in .bashrc or .bash_profile for bash, or the equivalent for your shell).

-If order to compile the C++ extensions locally please run:
+In order to compile the C++ extensions locally please run:

 .. code-block::